 NFL Player the Latest Athlete to Tweet Anti-Gay Slur

-February 24, 2012 by Carolyn Simon, Associate Director of Digital Media
+February 24, 2012 by Carolyn Simon, Deputy Director of Digital Media

 Here we go again – Rashad Butler, a linesman for the Houston Texans, dropped a familiar homophobic slur via Twitter on Thursday night while watching a basketball game between the Miami Heat and the New York Knicks.